Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Cross section and Neutrino fluxes

-The $^{13}$C$(\bar{\nu}, \bar{\nu}^\prime n)^{12}$C$^*$ reaction requires a significant neutrino flux above $E_{\bar{\nu}} \gtrsim9.4$\,MeV, though reactor experiments have measured the flux only up to 8\,MeV, {\it e.g.} see Ref.~\cite{An:2016srz}.
+The $^{13}$C$(\bar{\nu}, \bar{\nu}^\prime n)^{12}$C$^*$ reaction requires a significant neutrino flux above $E_{\bar{\nu}} \gtrsim9.4$\,MeV, though reactor experiments have measured the flux only up to 8\,MeV, {\it e.g.}, see Ref.~\cite{An:2016srz}.
 The Huber-Mueller (HM) fluxes \cite{Huber:2011wv,Mueller:2011nm} do not extend beyond 9\,MeV.
-Ab initio calculations of reactor fluxes~\cite{Fallot:2012jv} do predict a nonzero flux up to energies of 16\,MeV.
+On the other hand, ab initio calculations of reactor fluxes~\cite{Fallot:2012jv} predict a nonzero flux up to energies of 16\,MeV.
 Preliminary upper bounds of the neutrino flux beyond 8\,MeV have been reported by Daya Bay~\cite{NRThesis} and our fit does not exceed these bounds.
-For our fit we we augment the HM fluxes by including an additional power-law component beyond 8\,MeV, described by a power-law index $I$, such that the flux is continuous at $E_{\bar{\nu}} = 8$ MeV.
+We augment the HM fluxes by including an additional power-law component beyond 8\,MeV, described by a power-law index $I$, such that the flux is continuous at $E_{\bar{\nu}} = 8$ MeV.

+A popular alternative explanation for the reactor bump is that the neutrino flux from $^{238}$U has been miscalculated; there exists mounting evidence supporting a connection between the strength of the reactor bump and the $^{238}$U fuel fraction of the reactor (see Refs.~\cite{Hayes:2015yka,Huber:2016xis} for more details).
+This explanation and that proposed here are not mutually exclusive; if the flux of high-energy antineutrinos from $^{238}$U has been underestimated, then this may provide the additional flux that we require to reproduce the bump.